fhunleth/raspijpgs/README.md

 Simple commandline driven MotionJPEG streamer for the Raspberry Pi

-See [Silvan Melchior's branch of the Raspberry Pi userland project](https://github.com/silvanmelchior/userland/tree/master/host_applications/linux/apps/raspicam) for `raspimjpeg` and `raspistill` which are programs that I wish that I could have used.
-This one copies a little more code from `raspimjpeg`.
+See [Silvan Melchior's branch of the Raspberry Pi userland project](https://github.com/silvanmelchior/userland/tree/master/host_applications/linux/apps/raspicam) for `raspimjpeg` and `raspistill`.
+These are programs that I wish that I could have used, but they either didn't have a convenient interface for my application or had way too poor performance.
+This program copies a little more code from `raspimjpeg`.
+I've been getting 15 fps and better performance with `raspijpgs`.
+I have no reason to believe that it wouldn't be able to get to the max frame rate assuming a lower exposure time (for me) and enough bandwidth for the JPEGS.

 NOTE: Many, but not all of the `raspistill` camera configuration options have been implemented.
 Each one is pretty easy to add, so if you find one that's not